pasupathi-azure-devops-c2s/User-Choice-Cloud-Platforms/README.md

 **Pre-Requisites**
 - Create an Azure Blob Storage account and upload your Google Credential file.
 Copy the URL of the file along with its SAS token.
 - Set up an Azure Key Vault to store your secrets or credential values, including the Blob storage URL containing the Google Credential file.
-- Update the names of the Key Vault and Key Vault secrets in the .tfvars file.
+- Update the names of the Key Vault and Key Vault secrets in the terraform.tfvars file.

 ## Deployment Example Image